boundtotheearth/tp/docs/UserGuide.md

 Momentum makes it extremely easy for you to do that.

 To make such a search, all you need to do is add all the prefixes you would like to search for in a single find command.
-You can think of this as combining mulitple find commands together.
+You can think of this as combining multiple find commands together.
 For example, if you would like to search for items that contain either `certification` in their name or `discussion` in their description, you can do so by searching using the command `find n/certification d/discussion`.

 The following walkthrough shows you can use the find command to search for projects that contain either `certification` in their name or `discussion` in their description.